-17. The 'explanation' does not provide a statement of how the total site fee increase in outgoings and operating expenses for the park is distributed across the total number of site fee paying Homeowners in arriving at the increase per Homeowner.

-- 18. In Faringdon Village we have noted increased operating costs (without explanation) have been quoted as a percentage increase for the whole village.
-Then, that percentage increase is applied to each homeowner's retiring (previous) site fee to determine a new site fee. - 19.
-This is another example of unethical manipulation of site fee increases hidden to homeowners by failure to supply open and transparent financial information. - 20.
+- 18. The 'explanation' does not provide a statement of how the total site fee increase in outgoings and operating expenses for the park is distributed across the total number of site fee paying Homeowners in arriving at the increase per Homeowner. - 19.
+In Riverbend Village we have noted increased operating costs (without explanation) have been quoted as a percentage increase for the whole village.
+Then, that percentage increase is applied to each homeowner's retiring (previous) site fee to determine a new site fee, notwithstanding, that as part of expansion of the village over the period of increase, additional homes have been added to the village total. - 20.
+Of course, the additional homes may have added to operating costs, but so too is the additional revenue from the additional homes available to meet those costs.
+This is another example of unethical manipulation of site fee increases hidden to homeowners by failure to supply open and transparent financial information. - 21.
 This process also has the same implications as the issue of non-recurring expenses included in site fees [Refer also following part C.].
 Once the manipulation has occurred it remains permanently imbedded in the site fee.